KruemelDev/UrlShortener/readme.md

 ## Functions:
 - Create new short url
+- Delete short url with password
 - Redirect to other webpages

 ## TODO:
-- Implement feature to delete urls
 - Design webpages

 ## Database structure: